mistryshaileshj/youtube-stats/README.md

 - Saves the processed data to s3 in csv format.

 ## Architecture
-AWS Glue (PySpark ETL) -> Data retrieval via google api, Data Cleaning, Transformation & Aggregation -> S3 (CSV files)
+AWS Glue (PySpark ETL) -> YouTube API (data extraction) -> Amazon S3 (CSV output)

 ##  Technologies used
 - AWS Glue (ETL & job orchestration)
 - Apache Spark / PySpark (Data processing)
-- Amazon S3 (Data storage)
+- Amazon S3 (for cloud storage)
+- YouTube Data API v3 (for fetching video metadata)

 Deploy the script in AWS Glue as a PySpark job.
 Execute the job via the AWS Glue console, CLI, or trigger-based workflow.

-## Key Functions and it's purpose
+## Key Functions
+Functions | Purpose |
-- get_upload_playlist_id() -> Returns the channel playlist using apikey and channelid.
+- get_upload_playlist_id() | Returns the channel playlist using apikey and channelid.
-- get_all_video_ids() -> Gets the video list for the channel and stores it into a list object.
+- get_all_video_ids() | Gets the video list for the channel and stores it into a list object.
-- get_video_stats() -> Loops through the created video list and gets all the video attributes.
+- get_video_stats() | Loops through the created video list and gets all the video attributes.

 ## Security & IAM
-Ensure IAM roles assigned to Glue have permissions to:
-- S3 full access
+Make sure your AWS Glue job role includes the following permissions:
+- AmazonS3FullAccess (or more restricted access to your target S3 bucket)
+- Logs and Glue-related permissions if triggering via workflow or scheduler

+## Deployment
+1. Deploy the script in AWS Glue as a **PySpark Job**.
+2. Provide script arguments (like API key and channel ID) in the **Job Parameters** section.
+3. Run the job via:
+   - AWS Glue Console
+   - AWS CLI
+   - AWS Glue Workflows (optional)

 ## Author
 Shailesh Mistry – [LinkedIn](https://www.linkedin.com/in/shailesh-mistry-a346659)